cerndb/SparkPlugins/README.md

     - `--conf spark.cernSparkPlugin.cloudFsName=<name of the filesystem>` (example: "s3a", "oci", "gs", "root", etc.)
     - Optional configuration: `--conf spark.cernSparkPlugin.registerOnDriver` (default true)
     - Collects I/O metrics for Hadoop-compatible filesystem using Hadoop 2.7 API, use with Spark built with Hadoop 2.7
-    - Metrics are the same as for CloudFSMetrics, they the prefix `ch.cern.CloudFSMetrics27`.
+    - The metrics are the same as for CloudFSMetrics described above, with except for the prefix: `ch.cern.CloudFSMetrics27`.

 ---
 ## Experimental Plugins for I/O Time Instrumentation